TylerSw1ft/Helpful-computer-wiki/How-To-Configure-a-Samba-Server.md

-# Step 1: Create a Samba user matching your Linux credentials
+# Step 1: Create a Samba user matching your OS credentials

 `smbpasswd -a MyUsername`

-# Step 2: Use [`chown` and `chmod`](https://www.cyberciti.biz/faq/how-to-use-chmod-and-chown-command/) to ensure your Linux account has access to the shared folder
+# Step 2: Use [`chown` and `chmod`](https://www.cyberciti.biz/faq/how-to-use-chmod-and-chown-command/) to ensure your OS account has access to the shared folder

 `sudo chown MyUsername /SharedFolderPath`